 * Awe (w): bolstered by the faith of her followers, both intentional and otherwise, Nisaba can expose the spectral glow of her immortal life force to the world.
 This intensity 15 power overwhelms those within near missile distance on a successful, easy difficulty Awe (willpower) action.

-* Boon (i): having been venerated in some form or another for almost seven thousand years, Nisaba readily grants requests for power to others.
-She may do this with intensity 16 ability, bolstering magic or fueling entreaties for Inspiration, Plant Control, or Linguistics.
+* Boon (i): having been venerated in some form or another for almost seven thousand years, Nisaba readily grants power requests.
+She may do this with intensity 16 ability, bolstering magic or fueling Homogenization, Inspiration, Linguistics, or Plant Control entreaty spells.

 Inspiration (w): Nisaba is often prayed to for inspiration, particularly by those versed in the written arts, and she is generally happy to indulge those who do.
 She wields this ability at intensity 15, allowing a bonus Intellect action at this intensity or +1, whichever is higher.